shivharis/turtlebot3_wiki/docs/source/pc_software.rst

 .. image:: _static/software/remote_pc_and_turtlebot.png
     :align: center

 ..
 WARNING:: The following contents correspond to ``Remote PC`` (your desktop or laptop PC) which controls TurtleBot3.
-You should never apply the following to your TurtleBot3 SBC.
+You should never apply the following to your TurtleBot.

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.

 Install the Ubuntu in the remote PC (Desktop or Laptop PC)
 -----------------------------------------------------------

-[Remote PC] Download the ``Ubuntu 16.04`` version on the remote PC from the following link.
+[``Remote PC``] Download the ``Ubuntu 16.04`` version on the remote PC from the following link.

 - https://www.ubuntu.com/download/desktop